 Subfactor Two - Program Management

 AveningTech’s approach to project management is based on the principle that effective communication is the key to performance and customer satisfaction on services contracts.
 We employ dedicated program management resources who directly engage with our clients, and respond rapidly to ensure that we are providing high-quality and consistent support.

+The AveningTech team is aware of the CNFJ/CNRJ requirements for service call response and completion times.
+We understand that Task Areas 2, 3, and 5 have different response requirements from Task Areas 6 and 7.
+We also understand that contractor employees must carry contractor-provided cell phones to ensure availability during other than normal business hours.
+We will ensure that all contractors carry and use these phones.
+Our proposed candidates for CNFJ/CNRJ are reliable and many have a demonstrated history of support on this program providing response and completion within the stated limits.
+Should the Government change requirements for response and completion times we will adapt to the new standards by ensuring all contractor employees are briefed and provide acknowledgement of the new requirements.
+We will ensure that whether a problem (1) arises during normal business hours or other than normal business hours; (2) results in work stoppage or no work stoppage; (3) results in system degraded or operational; or (4) renders a system or systems unavailable, the AveningTech team will be available within the stated, required time limits to complete the service call and provide appropriate status to GR.

+Our program management plan includes provisions for providing fully qualified, appropriately certified personnel who can meet all PWS requirements as stated in Paragraph 13.2.9 Qualifications.
+We have provided a team of proposed personnel whose skills, education, certification, and work history to cover all labor categories and their assigned roles and responsibilities.
+Our staffing plan is laid out in greater detail later in this volume and names specific candidates for each role, where they will work, and what PWS tasks they will be responsible for.
+Their resumes are also appended to this volume.
+Our staffing plan and labor mix is reflected in this volume as well as our cost volume, where we lay out a labor category mix, all required hours, and other direct costs.

 Managing geographically dispersed employees who are co-located on or travel to client sites relies on robust and consistent communication between staff, subcontractors, and management and client representatives.
 It also relies on careful evaluation and selection of personnel assigned to each position and location.
 Currently, AveningTech effectively manages employees located in Maryland, Virginia, Indiana, Guam, Alaska, Hawaii and Japan.
 In cases where there are multiple employees in a single location, we often identify a site- or team-lead, who becomes the local supervisor and primary point of contact, interfacing with the local client organization and with AveningTech management.
 In cases where there is a single employee at a designated location, we put extra emphasis on evaluating candidates to ensure that those selected are able to work independently with remote supervision.
 Regularly scheduled teleconferences and Web conferences ensure that all employees are kept abreast of relevant information, and have the opportunity to interact with their colleagues and managers.
 Managers and supervisors travel to client sites as often as possible to meet with employees and client points of contact to ensure that the support provided is consistent with contract requirements and customer expectations.